stephanmg/calorimetry/docs/intro.rst

 .. container:: highlight-box

    :math:`H_0`:
-   There is no genotype-specific effect (WT vs UCP1 KO) on the resting metabolic rate.
+   There is no genotype-specific effect (WT vs UCP1 KO) on the total heat production or resting metabolic rate.

 To either reject or accept the null hypothesis :math:`H_0` we can make use of CALOR's features.